devanfarrell/Bagel-Grid/README.md

 ##### Not compiling?
 If you're not using the percentage unit in the gutters make sure that the option below the gutter is marked as `false`.
 The pushes and pulls are a little funky.
 The percent version of pushes and pulls work a little differently because of math that can't be done in conjunction with any other type

 ###### This project is heavily inspired by https://github.com/daneden/Toast.
-This code was written in desire of a more mobile first version of the code.
-Toast assumes the largest formate and lets you shrink div size appropriately and Bagel does the inverse.
+This code was written in desire of a more mobile first version of that grid.
+Toast assumes the largest screen size and lets you shrink div size as desired and Bagel does the inverse.
+Screen size is assumed to be mobile and larger screen sizes can have more content added to collumns as desired.

 That just about does it.
 Enjoy!